ast-grep/ast-grep.github.io/website/guide/tooling-overview.md

 With this feature, even if your preferred language does not have native bindings for ast-grep, you can still parse code from standard input (StdIn) to use ast-grep programmatically from the command line.

-You can invoke `ast-grep`, the command-line interface for ast-grep, as a subprocess to search and replace code.
+You can invoke `ast-grep`, the command-line interface binary, as a subprocess to search and replace code.

 ### Caveats